mrokonuzzaman040/NEIC-Gov-Project/README.md

 - Reference `.env.docker.example` for the complete list expected by the Docker stack.
 - Always generate strong values for `NEXTAUTH_SECRET`, `HASH_SALT`, database passwords, and admin credentials.
 - Set `NEXTAUTH_URL` to the public HTTPS domain used on the government infrastructure.
-- Configure reCAPTCHA, SendGrid/SMTP, and optional Upstash/Redis credentials before going live.
+- Configure reCAPTCHA, SendGrid/SMTP, and Redis credentials before going live.

 ### Security Checklist
 - [ ] Change all default passwords